 The Islamic Studies program provides students with a deep understanding of key Islamic historical texts, the Qur'an and the Hadith.
 The program equips students with knowledge of daily essential Islamic practices.
-Students spend time analyzing challenges facing Muslims today, as well as delving into the rich history of Islam.
+Through meaningful discussions and analytical thinking, students explore how Islamic principles inspire personal growth, ethical decision-making, and positive contributions to society, while also delving into the rich history of Islam.